 MONITOR CORD SAFETY

 Since 2002, seven infants and toddlers were strangled in baby monitor cords and three infants and toddlers were nearly strangled.
-In an effort to prevent infants and toddlers from strangling in monitor cords, Angelcare and JPMA (Juvenile Products Manufacturers Association) urge parents to:
+In an effort to prevent infants and toddlers from strangling in monitor cords, Angelcare and JPMA urge parents to:

-Place monitor and other cords at least one metre away from any part of the cot, moses basket, play area, or other safe sleep environment
+Place monitor and other cords at least three feet away from any part of the crib, bassinet, play yard, or other safe sleep environment.

 DESIGNING YOUR NURSERY